ymlai87416/CarND-Traffic-Sign-Classifier-Project/writeup.md

 For the number of epochs used in training the model, I use 30 epochs.
 Although the time is longer, I can use a smaller learning rate and a bigger dropout rate to aims for a better model.

 ##### Multi-scale CNN
-To train the  model, I first search for a learning rate which suitable, the learning rate I choose is 0.3 with epsilon=1.
+To train the  model, I use the Adam optimizer provided by Tensorflow, I search for a suitable learning rate, the learning rate I choose is 0.3 with epsilon=1.

 For the batch size, I choose 128, reason same as above.